GrantLudwig/Machina-Mache/README.md

 In these interviews, we focused on data collection by companies.
 Through our interviews, we confirmed our findings on data collection from our last round and gained more insight.
 Clarity in how data was being used we found to be a large plus from our participants.
 They also thought that if companies compensated people for providing data as well as stated what the data would be used for, they would be more inclined to provide data.

 From our second round, we relized our idea for Machina Máche was viable.
 The main tenents we needed to focus on was clarity on what data was being used for and compensation as an option for companies looking for data.

 ## Design Sketches
 ### Individual Sketches
 After the interview phase, we created some quick sketches on our own.
-This was to help create a diverse range of designs and possibly present new designs to others of the group
+This was to help create a diverse range of designs and possibly present new designs to others of the group.

 ![ISketch1](Sketches/GrantSketch.jpg)
 ![ISketch2](Sketches/GrantSketch2.jpg)